cdoorenweerd/cdoorenweerd-academic/content/home/publications.md

 +++

 {{% callout note %}}
-Quickly discover relevant content by [filtering publications](./publication/).
+Search all publications by [filtering publications](./publication/).
 {{% /callout %}}